|

 When you call your first data recovery company, be prepared to give the following information:

-- The capacity of the drive.
+- The capacity of the drive

-- The operating system (i.e. Windows 98, Windows 2000, Unix etc.)
+- The operating system (i.e. Apple OS-X, Windows 7, Windows XP, Linux, etc.)

 - The situation (what happened when the drive failed)